 6.30 Loop Control Variables [TEX]

-With the exception of unsafe programming (see 4 Concepts), this vulnerability is not applicable to Ada as Ada defines a for loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as Ada defines a for loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
 This value has a constant view and cannot be updated within the sequence of statements of the body of the loop.

 6.31 Off-by-one Error [XZH]